|

 downhill (so it is all uphill going back), but it keeps you from trespassing on

-the hillside on the left.
+slants down the hillside.
 Follow this path through the woods then across the

-the golf course, shortly past an open area where several paths come together.
-This path goes mainly just inside the woods on the back side of
+the edge of the golf course.
+This path goes mainly just inside the woods on the

-the golf course (if you start sharply downhill, you have missed the left-hand
+back (north) side of the golf course (if you start sharply downhill, you have missed the

-turn to this path).
-Keep following this broad path - it was recently widened
+left-hand turn to this path).
+Keep following this path through the woods for about

 the overlook and Teehaus site (marked by a star on this photo).
 There are